 It’s that time of year when we all utter a collective “Oh sh&^.
 Father’s Day.”
 It’s often said that men are hard to shop for, because they either seem to already have everything they need (side question: what do men need?!?) or they aren’t the best at communicating what they want.
 Anyway, the result is that we revert to giving the same old generic, outdated Father’s Day gifts time and time again.
 This year, though, I’m determined to up my game, and I’m providing you with some very easy ways (thank you Amazon!) to up yours, as well.

 1. What we’ve been giving: A tie, or all manner of of tie-related accessories (tie-rack, homemade tie hanger, tie slide, tie clip, tie chain, tie anything)

-Straight talk: I have nothing against ties, but is a neck tie really anyone’s love language?
-Nothing says “I couldn’t think of anything better” like a paisley tie, or even worse, an ironic tie covered in mustaches or tacos or even worse, his own face.
+Straight talk: Nothing against ties, but is a neck tie really anyone’s love language?
+Nothing says “I couldn’t think of anything better” like a paisley tie, or even worse, an ironic tie covered in mustaches or tacos, or even worse, images of his own face.

 These are really good socks, and they come in a wide variety of prints.
-They’re great for men who are understated, but also a tiny bit flashy.
-When you wear Stance Socks, you’re saying “I have a secret weapon under these pants,” and who wouldn’t want to say that??
+They’re great for men who are understated but also a tiny bit flashy.
+When you wear these socks, you’re saying “I have a secret weapon under these pants,” and who wouldn’t want to say that??